-Side effects of these drugs are common.
-As well as the new findings on increased heart attack risk.
-Studies show that nearly all cause damage to the stomach and gut.
-Promoting a leaky gut, bleeding, inflammation and ulceration.
+Unfortunately, the side effects of these drugs are common.
+So, not only do we have the new findings.
+But, studies show that nearly all NSAIDs cause damage to the stomach and gut.
+They are promoting a leaky gut, bleeding, inflammation and ulceration.
 With thousands of people hospitalised every year with these complications.

-This study suggests that 10% of kidney failures per year are due to overuse of NSAIDs.
+Alarmingly, another study suggests that 10% of kidney failures every year are due to the overuse of NSAIDs.

-Other studies suggest that NSAIDs may actually promote cartilage and joint destruction.
-Causing the symptoms they are supposed to treat.
+Other studies suggest that NSAIDs may promote cartilage and joint destruction.
+Thus, they are causing the symptoms they are supposed to treat.

 Certain groups of people are at greater risk: